kumkumnath/DSA/README.md

 The focus is not just on solving problems, but on understanding the logic behind each solution and improving coding thinking step by step.

+🚀 What this repository includes
+Beginner-friendly DSA problems
+Clean and readable Python solutions
+Step-by-step logic building
+Variations of each problem for deeper understanding